 The Time Plot shows the time dependency between the Speed and Maximal Intensity.
-The size of each object corresponds to the value of the Acceleration, while color represents the Displacement of the objects.
+The size of each object corresponds to the value of the Speed, while color represents the Distance from Origin of the objects.
+The track is shown for each object.

-The box plots represent a moving statistical summary and they change the position and shape at each time point.

-The following pictures are representing time points 6, 15 and 26.
+The box plots represent a moving statistical summary and they change the position and shape at each time point press to move through the frames continuously or to move through frame by frame.
+The following pictures are representing time frames 15 and 24.